 The average cost for a divorce in Texas ranges from $11,000 to $13,000 when hiring divorce attorneys, according to a study by Martindale-Nolo Research.

 If your divorce is relatively simple, the cost will be around a few thousand dollars at a minimum.
 For complicated divorces (for example, those involving child custody), the cost could be as high as $34,000.

-Typically, lawyers will bill you hourly — $300 per hour on average.
-If you choose to hire divorce lawyers, consider negotiating a flat fee for your divorce.
+Typically, lawyers will bill you hourly — between $260 and $320 per hour on average.
+If you choose to hire divorce lawyers, consider negotiating a flat fee to save on costs.